wo-language/wo/dev.md

 to create custom types
 which I probably must run too

-current commit syntax attempt to add:

-`!ident()` - fails bc order of operations

-`interface` is `tie` - fails because token defined in multiple places

-recognizes `->` - fails bc doesn't belong anywhere

-`set`
+#### Operators

-after adding/removing any fundamental types, you have to run
+After adding/removing any fundamental types, you have to run

 1. switch to default compiler or both root and path to this one
    - don't install to /wo/scr/cmd/vendor, put it in default Go source
    - otherwise, this means you're deploying the compiler with some extra tool that should be optional
 2. go get -u golang.org/x/tools/cmd/stringer
 3. go mod vendor
 4. go install stringer
-4. switch back path
+5. switch back path
-5. run commands:
+6. run commands:
    - cmd\compile\internal\types $ stringer -type Kind -trimprefix T type.go
    - src/cmd/compile/internal/ir/ $ stringer -type=Op -trimprefix=O node.go
      - creates op_string.go
-6. switch back compiler
+7. switch back compiler

-### how I added another reserved word steps
+### How to add reserved words

 the locations of, say, "int8" and "interface" for compiling reasons don't really have a universal location.
 Those types, per the many steps and parts of the compiler, show up in many, many places that need to be accounted for.

-Some of them deal with errors, some deal with representing the structure of the syntax in the code, some deal with comparisons, and some deal with the actual functionality behind it.
+Some layers deal with errors, some deal with representing the structure of the syntax in the code, some deal with comparisons, some with reflection, and some deal with the actual functionality behind it.

 All of these should be updated, and it's not as simple as adding it to each list, as you'd have to implement it as how it is within that file.
+It is usually intuitive to model it off of how all the other types are being implemented.

 According to my current specifications,

 src/cmd/compile/internal/ir/node.go

 I want to add these tokens:
-`set`, `some()`, `none`, `->`,
-`enum`, `export`.
+`set`, `->`, `enum`, `export`.

 and modify the meaning of:
 `:`, `!`, `<`, `>`, `:=`, `var`, `?`.

 and possibly remove (ignore):
-`iota`, `range`, `any`.
+`iota`, `range`.

+However, still keep any removed ones as defined tokens as they already were.
-however, I would actually keep these as tokens, as it should compile in both Go and Wo, and they share the same type specifications.
+It should compile in both Go and Wo, and they share the same type files and specifications but react to it differently.
-This would also better allow errors like "Wo doesn't use the range syntax, try : " for example.
+This would also better allow compatibility tip errors like "Wo doesn't use `x := range xs` syntax, try `x : xs`" for example.

 other: